Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 Belgium began in continuity.

 Ghent and Bruges carried forward what had been established but not fully expressed in the Netherlands — cities where the past had never separated itself from the present.

+That continuity extended through the people moving within it.

+The presence of students was constant, but not disruptive.
+They occupied the city as part of its ongoing use—filling squares, crossing bridges, settling into routines that felt temporary individually, but consistent in aggregate.

+Even the details carried a certain ease with history.

+At Gravensteen Castle, the audio guide approached its subject with an unexpected tone.
+Descriptions of medieval life—its brutality, its crude methods, the realities of punishment and confinement—were delivered with a level of humor that made them approachable rather than distant.

+The effect wasn’t to diminish the past, but to engage with it differently.
+It wasn’t presented as something to observe from a distance, but something to move through and understand.

+Elsewhere, buildings held their previous identities without emphasis.
+A hotel once served a different purpose, not hidden, not highlighted—just another layer beneath its current use.

+Even symbols had shifted quietly.
+Swans positioned outward along the water suggested small adjustments over time, changes made without announcement.

+Nothing needed to be preserved as it was.
+It was simply continued.

 Small interactions carried more weight than expected.